rom-rb/rom-rb.org/source/doc-pages/guides/basics/setup.md

 A ROM component is either a relation, command or mapper.
 After calling `ROM.setup` you can define the components you want to use in your application.

-In example we can define a relation class for our in-memory datastore:
+In example we can define a relation class for our in-memory gateway:

 ``` ruby
 ROM.setup(:memory)